Hz-Lin/codam2019/netwhat/readme.md

 ## subnet of an IP with Netmask

+A subnetwork is a part of a network.
+The subnet mask is used by the network owner to decide which part of the IP address is the network-ID and the host-ID.
+Subnetting an IP network is to separate a big network into smaller multiple networks for reorganization and security purposes.
 When using binary: the netmask uses binary 1 values to represent the network portion of an address and binary 0 values to represent the computer address.
 The network portion ordinarily leads the computer portion.